relab/hotstuff/docs/experimentation.md

 ### Create a module for your metric

-To be able to interact with the event loop and other modules, you must implement either the `modules.Module` or `consensus.Module` interfaces.
+To be able to interact with the event loop and other modules, you must implement either the `modules.CoreModule` or `modules.ConsensusModule` interfaces.
 The former should be preferred unless you need to access any of the consensus modules directly.
-In the `InitModule` or `InitConsensusModule` functions you should add an observer or handler for the events that you want to receive.
+In the `InitModule` functions you should add an observer or handler for the events that you want to receive.

 You should also add an observer for the `types.TickEvent` type on the `EventLoop`.